The growth is usually noticed in larger sizes because it is an

 is aged out of the steel after the first year.
 Things like temperature

-variation and gage use will encourage faster aging.
-Being unused
+variation, physical shock/vibration, and gage use will encourage

-and in a box may encourage slower aging to a small degree.
-Any growth
+faster aging.
+Being unused and in a box may encourage slower aging

-detected after the first year will most likely be considered within
+to a small degree.
+Any growth detected after the first year will

-the range of measurement uncertainty or be explained away as being
+or be explained away as being from different technician, equipment

-from different technician, equipment or laboratory variation.
+or laboratory variation.

 Gage Crib Worldwide, Inc.